-Your student ID card will allow you to access the Concordia shuttle when campus is open, get a student-rate OPUS card to take public transit and access certain campus buildings.
-While COVID-19 health and safety measures are in place, having a student ID is optional.
-Otherwise, every Concordian is required to have one and you can get yours 48 hours after registering for your first course.
+Your student ID card allows you to access the Concordia shuttle, get a student-rate OPUS transit pass to take public transit and access certain campus buildings.
+You can get yours 48 hours after registering for your first course.

-Another useful service when campus is open: DPrint allows you to print and make photocopies at Xerox machines located around campus.
-You can add funds to your DPrint account, which is linked to your student ID card, at machines located at both Vanier and Webster Libraries, and in the Print Shop.
+Another useful service: DPrint allows you to print and make photocopies at Xerox machines located around campus.
+You can add funds to your DPrint account online, which is linked to your student ID card.

 Biking is a quick and convenient way to get around and the SGW Campus is located right on the Maisonneuve bike path.
-Bixi is Montreal's seasonal bike-sharing service and there are often discounts on subscriptions for Concordia students.
+BIXI is Montreal's seasonal bike-sharing service, with a discount for Concordia students.

-The Concordia Campus Shuttle connects the downtown SGW Campus with Loyola Campus and is free for Concordia students (just show your student ID as you board).
-When campus is open, the shuttle departs approximately every half-hour from both campuses.
+The campus shuttle connects the downtown SGW Campus with Loyola Campus and is free for Concordia students (just show your student ID as you board).
+The shuttle departs approximately every half-hour from both campuses.

 Parking permits are available for students on the Loyola Campus and hourly parking is available first-come first-served in several locations at the SGW Campus.

 Check the Undergraduate Calendar anytime to make sure you are taking the required courses for your program and to read course descriptions.
 It's the definitive source for understanding academic rules and regulations as well as which courses you’ll need to complete your degree and program requirements.
-You can also consult your academic requirements report and your academic department's web page for program information and first-year course planning worksheets.
+You can also consult your academic requirements report.
+Remeber that your department may also have first-year course planning worksheets.

 Be sure to review any information related to transfer credits, exemptions, deficiencies or minimum program length (measured in credits) indicated in your offer of admission.
 This information may affect your first-year course selection.

-It Takes All Of Us is a mandatory training program that everyone at Concordia, including faculty, completes every year as part of our ongoing efforts to maintain a safe and respectful environment.
+It Takes All Of Us is a sexual violence awareness program that everyone at Concordia, including faculty, completes every year as part of our ongoing efforts to maintain a safe and respectful environment.
 It covers topics such as consent, bystander intervention and supporting survivors.
-All students must complete the training around the middle of their first term.
+You must complete your training within six weeks of starting your first term.